 If you did spot any signs of bed bugs during your examination, don’t move forward with the deep clean until you’ve dealt with them.
 The simplest way to kill bed bugs is by using a chemical pyrethrin spray on the mattress and bed frame.
 Just make sure to wash your hands carefully and keep any pets away since pyrethrins can be toxic.

-Keep in mind that the signs of bed bug infestation include:
+Keep in mind that the signs of bed bug infestation include the following:

 - Pale yellow skin castings